Our Story

 Brittney Legere

-I always knew I was meant to work in a space that allowed me to help others.
-After graduating from the University of Guelph with a Bachelor of Applied Sciences degree, I began exploring which field to dive into.
-Pelvic health and deep core function found me!
-I was shocked by the lack of support, education and resources for women in these areas and knew I could help make a change.
+Brittney always knew she was meant to work in a space that allowed her to help others.
+After graduating from the University of Guelph with a Bachelor of Applied Sciences degree, she began exploring which field to dive into.
+She was shocked by the lack of support, education and resources in pelvic health and knew she could help make a change.

-Since starting my career I have dedicated myself to completing courses and getting extensive education on the pelvic floor and deep core dysfunction.
-Specifically urinary incontinence, prolapse, and diastasis rectus abdominis.
-In addition, I’ve learned about the best treatments to solve these issues.
+Since beginning her career, she has gained extensive experience and education on the pelvic floor and deep core.
+Specifically, concerns such as overactive bladder, urinary incontinence, prolapse, and diastasis rectus abdominis.
+In addition, she has learned about the best treatments to solve these concerns.

-I have realized that many women prefer non-invasive techniques when it comes to treatment options.
-I prioritize this while doing external, non-invasive pelvic floor and diastasis recti assessments.
-My goal is to provide a space where women feel comfortable talking about their concerns, will learn to understand them, and feel confident knowing they have a team that is dedicated to providing the best care possible.
+Brittney understands that non-invasive techniques are preferred for many clients when it comes to treatment options.
+She prioritizes this while doing external, non-invasive pelvic floor and diastasis recti assessments.
+Her goal is to provide a space where people feel comfortable talking about their concerns, will learn to understand them, and feel confident knowing they have a team that is dedicated to providing the best care possible.

 Dr. Sinéad Dufour

-I’ve dedicated a large part of my professional life to the support of safe conservative care strategies to prevent and effectively correct pelvic floor dysfunction.
-Many women suffer unnecessarily with these issues, so I advocate around providing comprehensive knowledge and care, and innovative technologies.
-I’m the proud mother of two wonderful children (twins!), whose birth was the catalyst for my professional interest in pelvic health.
+Sinead has dedicated a large part of her professional life to the support of safe conservative care strategies to prevent and effectively correct pelvic floor dysfunction.
+Many women suffer unnecessarily with these issues, so she advocates around providing comprehensive knowledge and care, and innovative technologies.
+She is the proud mother of two wonderful children (twins!), whose birth was the catalyst for her professional interest in pelvic health.

-I am an Associate Clinical Professor in the Faculty of Health Science at McMaster University, Canada, where I teach and conduct research in both the Schools of Medicine and Rehabilitation Science.
-I completed my MScPT at McMaster University (2003), my PhD in Health and Rehabilitation Science at The University of Western Ontario (2012), and then returned to McMaster to complete a post-doctoral fellowship (2014).
-My current research interests include conservative approaches to prevent and manage pelvic floor dysfunction, pregnancy-related pelvic-girdle pain, and interprofessional collaborative practice models of service provision to enhance pelvic health.
-I am an active Urogynecology Committee member of the Society of Obstetricians and Gynecologists of Canada as well as the Prevention and Health Promotion Committee of the International Continence Society.
-I’ve authored several clinical practice guidelines related to urinary incontinence within these roles.
-I stay current clinically through my work at a family of perinatal care centres.
+She is an Associate Clinical Professor in the Faculty of Health Science at McMaster University, Canada, where she teach and conducts research in both the Schools of Medicine and Rehabilitation Science.
+Sinead completed her MScPT at McMaster University (2003), PhD in Health and Rehabilitation Science at The University of Western Ontario (2012), and then returned to McMaster to complete a post-doctoral fellowship (2014).
+Her current research interests include conservative approaches to prevent and manage pelvic floor dysfunction, pregnancy-related pelvic-girdle pain, and interprofessional collaborative practice models of service provision to enhance pelvic health.
+She is an active Urogynecology Committee member of the Society of Obstetricians and Gynecologists of Canada as well as the Prevention and Health Promotion Committee of the International Continence Society.
+Sinead has authored several clinical practice guidelines related to urinary incontinence within these roles.
+She stays current clinically through her work at a family of perinatal care centres.
+Sinead proudly provides expert consultation in pelvic health and perinatal care to the Corelife team in order to assist in optimizing patient care.

 Powerful pelvic health care from bold professionals